National Council for Voluntary Organisations: Activity

 NCVO headquarters are in the King's Cross area of London.
 NCVO represents the views of its members, and the wider voluntary sector to government, the European Union and other bodies.
 It carries out research into, and analysis of, the voluntary and community sector.
 It campaigns on issues affecting the whole of the voluntary and community sector, such as the role of voluntary and community organisations in public service delivery and the future of local government.
 It provides information, advice and support to other organisations and individuals working in or with the voluntary and community sector.

 Many now well-established voluntary organisations started out as projects within NCVO, including Age Concern, Citizens Advice, the Charities Aid Foundation, the Black Environment Network, the Youth Hostels Association and the National Federation of Young Farmers' Clubs.

-In July 2019, NCVO's charity tax commission, chaired by Sir Nicholas Montagu, issued a report calling for the overhaul of tax reliefs to UK charities.
+In July 2019, NCVO's charity tax commission, chaired by Sir Nicholas Montagu, issued a report calling for the overhaul of tax relief to UK charities.

 Governance

-NCVO's President, since 2024, is Delyth Morgan, Baroness Morgan of Drefelin.

-Dr Priya Singh is NCVO's Chair.

-In 2021, Karl Wilding, who had succeeded Sir Stuart Etherington as Chief Executive in 2020, was replaced by Sarah Vibert on an interim basis.
-Sarah Vibert (who is now known as Sarah Elliott) was appointed on a permanent basis in March 2022.
+NCVO's president, since 2024, is Delyth Morgan, Baroness Morgan of Drefelin.
+Dr Priya Singh is NCVO's chair.
+In 2021, Karl Wilding, who had succeeded Sir Stuart Etherington as chief executive in 2020, was replaced by Sarah Vibert (now known as Sarah Elliott) on a permanent basis in March 2022.
 Etherington had succeeded Judy Weleminsky in 1994.
+Kate Lee was appointed chief executive in August 2025.

 Finances

-In the year ending March 2023, NCVO had income of £7.1 million, of which £250,000 was from government grants.
+In the year ending March 2025, NCVO's income was £9.5 million, of which £250,000 was from government grants.

-Its expenditure was £6.9M, of which £5.8M was spent on its charitable purpose.
+Its expenditure was £8.8M, of which £7.01M was spent on its charitable purposes.

 Sister organisations

-The equivalent infrastructure bodies for voluntary organisations in the other UK countries are:
+The equivalent infrastructure bodies for voluntary organisations in other parts of the UK are: